We are thrilled to announce that the Trichology Clinic has again opened its doors at Sarum Physio.

 You can find out more about hair on the Wiltshire Trichology Centre website here.

-We are thrilled that the Trichology Clinic has reopened at Saum and it gives us great pleasure to introduce Dr John Gray.
+We are thrilled that the Trichology Clinic has reopened and it gives us great pleasure to introduce Dr John Gray.
 John is a Fellow of the Institute of Trichologists and will be joining Marilyn Sherlock at the Wiltshire Trichology Centre located at Sarum Physio.

 Marilyn Sherlock has been in practice since 1985 as a Consultant Trichologist in clinical practice at Wiltshire Trichology Centre.
 She was Chairman of the Institute of Trichologists from 2098 until 2016 and is a Member of the Academy of Experts.
 Her clinical practice involves the diagnosis of hair and scalp disorders.
 She will now specialise in medico-legal cases. firstname.lastname@example.org